akshat7101999/Smart-BlindStick-Vision-/README.md

    - pip install -q git+https://github.com/huggingface/transformers.git
    - opencv
    - Flask
-   - torch (gets installed with the first command but if ir is not installed, install separately)
+   - torch (gets installed with the first command but if it is not installed, install separately)
 2) For completing the dependencies of node.py, following needs to be installed :
    - speech_recognition (will require to install pyaudio)
    - pyttsx3